cubeow/CalculusApplication/README.md

 # CalculusApplication
 Generates a random derivative and integral questions (44 possible combinations).
 Generates as many questions as the user desires for repetition and practice.
-Also contains an answer key
+Also contains an answer key.

 Steps for usage
 1. Copy the code from main.py